Baldwin at War

 This is the 2-8-2 locomotive mentioned in the above plaque in the B&O Museum.
 BLW built this engine within 20 days of receiving the order.

-A non-working replica of Old Ironsides, Baldwin's first locomotive, rolls east on Hamilton Street in 1925.
+A non-working replica of Old Ironsides, Baldwin's first locomotive, rolls east on the 2000 block of Hamilton Street in 1925.
 The Preston Retreat is in the background.

 After WWI, BLW converted the recently built structures into locomotive factories, which had been designed with that purpose in mind.